puppetlabs/puppet/api/docs/http_certificate.md

 which might be either a standard certname or `ca`.

 Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
-Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.
+Under a Rack or WEBrick Puppet server, `environment` is required and must be a valid environment, but it has no effect on the response.

 Find